 Assist users of managed Android devices

-As a G Suite administrator, you can manage users' Android devices that have the Google Apps Device Policy app installed.
+As a G Suite administrator, you can manage users' Android devices that are enrolled for management.
+If you use advanced device management, users need to install the Google Apps Device Policy app so you can enforce security policies on the device.
 For details about the app, see About the Google Apps Device Policy for Android.

 Authentication failed.
-Please enter the password correctly and try again.
+Please re-enter your password and try again.

 This error might display after a user has installed the Google Apps Device Policy app and is trying to set it up with their G Suite account.

 Have them repeat step 2 in Set up the Google Apps Device Policy app on your phone or tablet a couple times, selecting their G Suite account.
-They may need to re-enter your password if you see this error message.
+They might need to reenter their password if they see this error message.

 Sign-in error for [email-address].